nrfconnect/sdk-nrfxlib/openthread/README.rst

 Certified libraries
 *******************

-Check the compatibility matrices in the `Infocenter`_ for information about which library variants and versions are certified for a specific device:
+Check the following compatibility matrices for information about which library variants and versions are certified for a specific device:

 * `Thread CIDs for nRF5340`_
 * `Thread CIDs for nRF52840`_